 The Bookmarks table has six columns with these headings:

 This tab shows items from your Bookmarks associated with e-mail alerts.
 Use the "Edit" button to change the parameters and status of alerts.

 Here you can view activity on Alert items.
 There are two tables shown.

 In the top table is a list of the items that have triggered an alert in the last round of data update to Coremine Medical.
 In this table you will see the date that the alert was triggered, the subject (alert item) and the type of notification (that the notification regards an alert item).

 In the lower table you will see a list of articles where each row contains the PubMed Identification Number (PMID) and the title of the article.
-The PMID forms a hyperlink that will open the article abstract in Tools>Library>View Document.
+The PMID forms a hyperlink that will open the article abstract in Tools>Library>View article.

 Under My Profile you see a box describing information about your Coremine Medical account.
 Click the "Edit" button at the bottom of the field if you wish to make changes to this information.
 In edit mode you will see three editable fields in the Personal information box:

 The "Occupation" field contains a list of possible occupations as well as the option to enter "Other".

 The Tools page is comprised of the following elements: